-The City of Hammond celebrates its 5th annual Veteran Appreciation Day parade on Saturday, Nov.
-10th at 10am in Hammond’s 5th and 6th districts.
+Mayor Thomas M. McDermott, Jr. and the City of Hammond celebrate its 7th annual Veteran Appreciation Day parade on Saturday, Nov.
+7 at 10 a.m. in Hammond’s 5th and 6th districts.
 The parade route travels from Olcott Avenue, down 173rd Street and ends at the Hessville Park Veterans Memorial.

 For more information on participating or sponsoring the parade, contact the Hammond Parks Department at (219) 853-6378.

 To enter your organized group into the parade, fill out our online entry form here.